SpicyWonton/CRNN/README.md

 ### Result

-I use [MJSynth](https://thor.robots.ox.ac.uk/~vgg/data/text/mjsynth.tar.gz) to train and validation, use [SVT](http://vision.ucsd.edu/~kai/svt/svt.zip) to test.
+I use [MJSynth](https://thor.robots.ox.ac.uk/~vgg/data/text/mjsynth.tar.gz) to train and validate, use [SVT](http://vision.ucsd.edu/~kai/svt/svt.zip) to test.
 Use the checkpoint at epoch 19,  the accuracy reaches 80.371, compared to 80.8 in original paper.

 ### Train